RealOrangeOne/theorangeone.net/content/posts/my-first-arch-install.md

 ## Gotchas

-So here's my one stop shop of the things which caught me up during the install and setup process.
-Whilst I did this install on my [XPS 15], it's all pretty generic.
+So here's my one stop shop of the things which caught me up during the install and set up process.
+Whilst I did this install on my XPS 15, it's all pretty generic.

 ### Use a wired network

 For someone who's never had to configure a network interface manually from the terminal, it's quite a scary thing to get a wireless network working.
 In contrast, a wired network _just worked_ (once the `dhcpcd` service is started), even using a sketchy type-c adapter.

 The wired network was both more stable, came up faster, and had a faster network speed than a wireless one, which is critical when doing an OS install.
-Network cutting out basically means restarting the `pacstrap` step again, which can be annoying on a 3MB/s connection.
+Network cutting out basically means restarting the `pacstrap` step again, which can be annoying on a 3 MB/s connection.

 ### Set your keyboard layout